GRPO-LEAD: A Difficulty-Aware Reinforcement Learning Approach for Concise Mathematical Reasoning in Language Models: Introduction

 \section{Introduction}

-Recently, R1-like reasoning models have attracted significant attention due to their impressive performance in solving challenging mathematical reasoning tasks through extensive chains of thought\cite{deepscaler2025,wen2025light}.
-According to the technical report introducing R1\cite{guo2025deepseek}, reinforcement learning (RL) fine-tuning plays a pivotal role in enabling this reasoning capability.
-In particular, Group Relative Policy Optimization (GRPO)\cite{shao2024deepseekmath}, a novel RL approach for language models, has emerged as a promising alternative to traditional methods such as PPO\cite{schulman2017proximal} and DPO\cite{rafailov2023direct}, primarily due to its efficiency and intrinsic compatibility with language model training.
+Recently, R1-like reasoning models have attracted significant attention due to their impressive performance in solving challenging mathematical reasoning tasks through extensive chains of thought~\cite{deepscaler2025,wen2025light}.
+According to the technical report introducing R1~\cite{guo2025deepseek}, reinforcement learning (RL) fine-tuning plays a pivotal role in enabling this reasoning capability.
+In particular, Group Relative Policy Optimization (GRPO)~\cite{shao2024deepseekmath}, a novel RL approach for language models, has emerged as a promising alternative to traditional methods such as PPO~\cite{schulman2017proximal} and DPO~\cite{rafailov2023direct}, primarily due to its efficiency and intrinsic compatibility with language model training.
+Researchers across various domains have successfully employed GRPO~\cite{grpo-1,grpo-2,grpo-3, grpo4}, achieving impressive outcomes.

-However, existing GRPO implementations still encounter substantial limitations.
-One key issue is the inherent reward sparsity arising from binary and rule-based accuracy metrics, which significantly hampers effective model training.
-Specifically, when all generated responses to a given problem are either uniformly correct or incorrect, the resulting uniform reward signal provides minimal differentiation, leading to weak learning gradients and consequently slower model convergence.
-To elaborate, if all outputs in a question group are correct, each receives identical positive feedback, diluting the informative gradient needed for meaningful policy improvements.
-Conversely, uniformly incorrect responses yield no useful information to guide policy refinement.